Replyke Documentation

 validateIncomingHmac(req, sharedSecret!);

-// Step 2: Add your user-specific validation logic here
+// Step 2: Add your event-specific validation logic here

 const responsePayload = { valid: true };